sg1732-jpg/OOPSBannerApp/README.md

-# OOPS Banner App
+this project contain OOPS Banner App
-This project contains UC1, UC2, UC3 and UC4 assignments.
+This project contains all use cases assignments.